 View our Finance Officer's report on the impact of COVID-19 to Saltash Town Council's finances here

-The Town Council has now started to reintroduce Town Council and Committee Meetings to be held on the virtual Zoom platform.
+The Town Council is continuing to hold Committee Meetings via the virtual Zoom platform.
 All meetings, apart from Personnel, are open to members of the public and press and those wishing to attend can obtain the connection details from the agendas.

 All meetings are advertised on the Town Council website and social media.
 We are working towards advertising in all or as many noticeboards as possible.